cadop/dhart/BUILD.md

 1. You should see a banner that asks to generate or configure the cmake project.
 Click generate. **NOTE**: If you do not see this banner, double click on the `CMakeLists.txt` text file.
 If you still do not see the banner, add a blank space in the file and save (ctrl+s), which should trigger it again, generating the cmake.

+1. This project uses `CMakeSettings.json`, so you must open the CMake options and ensure that CMake configuration file option is set to `Use CMakePresets.json if available, otherwise use CMakeSettings.json`.
+You need to also make sure there is no `CMakePresets.json` since this will overwrite the proper settings.

 1. If the Solution Explorer view is not already open, you may open by navigating to View > Solution Explorer, or alternatively, you can also use the Ctrl + Alt + L shortcut to reveal Solution Explorer.
 Here, you can examine the sources imported by Visual Studio.